 Amcrest Ultra HDC

-The Amcrest UltraHD has every feature we like to see in an IP camera, including two-way audio and dual-band WiFi.
+The Amcrest UltraHD has every feature we like to see in a PTZ IP camera, including two-way audio and dual-band WiFi.

-As with many modern security cameras, the Amcrest uses progressive scan technology to provide a clear and complete picture when compared to traditional interlace scan.
+As with many modern security cameras, the Amcrest uses progressive scan technology to provide a complete picture compared to traditional interlace scan.

-The camera works with Amazon Alexa, allowing you to utilize your smart device anywhere you are to pull up the feed.
+This WiFi security camera works well with Amazon Alexa, allowing you to utilize your smart device anywhere you are to pull up the feed.

-Many reviewers liked that the camera may be set so you can get email notifications when it detects strange movement.
+Many reviewers liked that the camera can get email notifications when detecting strange movements.

 - Amazon Alexa compatible